zeek/broker/doc/comm.rst

 --------------------------

 We start with a discussion of generic message exchange between Broker clients.
-At the Broker-level level, messages are just arbitrary values that have no further semantics attached.
+At the Broker level, messages are just arbitrary values that have no further semantics attached.
 It's up to senders and receivers to agree on a specific layout of messages (e.g., a set of doubles for a measurement series).